Ice cream making might just be the perfect quarantine activity. Celebrate spring with our incredible Carrot Cake Batter ice cream.

 - In a small pot, combine sugar, brown sugar, butter, and milk.
 Heat on medium high, stirring frequently, until a candy thermometer reads 240º.

-- Add pecans and salt and stir until hazelnuts are fully coated, 1 minute.
+- Add hazelnuts and salt and stir until fully coated, 1 minute.

 - Spread mixture onto a parchment-lined baking sheet and let cool to room temperature.